-Comments received related to the implementation of needs assessment conducted for the FY 2016-2020 Area Plan and how priorities were determined.
+Comments received included clarification on the difference between county, state, and federal funding.
+Questions were asked about the implementation and data results of needs assessment conducted for the FY 2016-2020 Area Plan and how priorities were determined.
 There was a discussion about how the current needs assessment differed to the Area Plan for FY 12-16.
-Comments also included how funding is determined for the different Titles.
+There was also a question about what are evidence-based programs for Health Promotion.